Teluk Cenderawasih National Park: Flora and fauna

 Extending over 14,535 km2, the national park includes coastal and mangrove ecosystems (0.9%), coral reefs (5.5%), island tropical forest ecosystems (3.8%), and marine waters (89.8%).
 Some 46 species of plant have been recorded on the islands, dominated by Bruguiera and Avicennia species, Nypa fruticans, Metroxylon sagu, Casuarina equisetifolia, and Terminalia catappa.

 The coral reef ecosystem forms part of the Coral Triangle region.
 In the park, 150 species of coral have been recorded, consisting of 15 families and distributed on the shores of 18 islands.
-Among these are colonies of blue coral, black coral, Leptoseris species, Mycedium elephantotus, and Alcyonacea or soft corals.
+Among these are colonies of blue coral, black coral, Leptoseris species, Mycedium elephantotus, and Octocorallia or soft corals.
 The percentage of live coral coverage varies from between 30-40% to 64-65%.

 Over 200 fish species inhabit the park, among them butterflyfish, damselfish, parrotfish, rabbitfish, clownfish and sharks including whale sharks.
 Species of mollusc include cowry, Strombidae, Lambis species, Charonia tritonis, and giant clam.

 Four species of turtle are common in the park: the hawksbill turtle, green turtle, olive ridley turtle, and leatherback turtle.
 Mammals include dugong, blue whale and dolphins.